rspishock/automating-aws-with-python/README.md

 # automating-aws-with-python

-Repository for automating AWS with Python
+Repository for automating AWS with Python.
+Scripts are a project files from an A Cloud Guru series on utilizing Python to work with AWS.

 ## 01-webotron